 Where to start?!

-There are no maps, because they literally are always building and adding.
+There are no maps because they literally are always building and adding.
 Some areas to check out include:

 - Cabin Inn the City: There is literally a cabin within the museum.
-This cabin was an actual frontier log cabin from early 19th century and is now underneath MonstroCity.
+This cabin was an actual frontier log cabin from the early 19th century and is now underneath MonstroCity.
 This is a place to order food and drinks.
 You can sit either inside or outside.

 What NOT to bring

-Tips + Tricks
+City Museum Tips and Tricks

 - As mentioned above, start with the roof to beat the heat if it is summer.